-- 1) Dividends Paid/Profit remittance: actual amounts repatriated in the reporting period. - 2) Reserves/Retained Earnings: actual amounts retained for the reporting period.
+1) Dividends PaidPayable: actual amounts repatriated in the reporting period.

 Memorandum Items

 - 1) Interest, Dividends, Profits, etc. - a) Received on Foreign Currency Assets b) Paid on Foreign Currency Liabilities

 Include amounts earned during the quarter on balances due from non-resident entities.
 These relate specifically to offshore transactions of Authorized Dealers and Agents, including but not limited to depository and lending activities, equity holdings and investments.